dentarg/skuld/README.md

 **skuld** calculates who owes who money.

-The app expects a Google Docs spreadsheet with the following content.
+The app expects a [Google Sheets](http://www.google.com/sheets/about/) spreadsheet with the following content.

 First worksheet: